Second moment of the light-cone Siegel transform and applications: Random forms on the light cone

 \subsection{Proofs of Theorems \ref*{thm:linearform} and \ref*{thm:homogen}}

 Finally we give the proofs of \thmref{thm:linearform} and \thmref{thm:homogen} which is a direct application of \thmref{t:GenericFunctions} in view of the previous volume computations.
-We only give the proof of \thmref{thm:linearform} and note that \thmref{thm:homogen} can be proved similarly.
+We only give the proof of \thmref{thm:linearform} and note that \thmref{thm:homogen} can be proved similarly \comm{by replacing \propref{p:volLinOmega} in the proof outline below with \propref{p:volFinI}}.

 \begin{proof}[Proof of \thmref{thm:linearform}] We first fix some notation to fit the general setting of the previous section in order to apply \thmref{t:GenericFunctions}.
 First let $\G\bk G$ and $\mu_{\G}$ be as fixed in the beginning of this section.
 We also set $\cV=\cV_{Q_n}^+$ and $m_{\cV}=\omega_Qm_{\cV^+_{Q_n}}$.
 Now take $\cB=\{B_t\}_{t>1}$ with $B_t:=\left\{\bm{v}\in \R^{n+2}: \|\bm{v}\|\leq t\right\}$ and $\cO=\{\cO_{\e}\}_{0<\e<1}$ with